Participant FAQs

 Workers do not have access to the portal at this time.
 Portal timecards are entered by the Representative and must be approved by the Worker.
 Please see our portal training video.

-I don't know who my Service Coordinator is.
+I don't know who my PICS Service Coordinator is.
 What should I do?

-Please contact us and we will be able to give you the information.
+Please contact us and we will be able to provide you with the information.

 I don't understand my spending summary.
 What should I do?

-If you have questions about your spending summary, contact us.
-We'll look at your spending summary together and make sure everything is understood.
+If you have questions about your spending summary, contact your Service Coordinator

 How do I view my online spending summary?

-You must log in to the portal.
-If you don’t have access to the portal, please contact us and we’ll help you set it up.
-Once in the portal, you will need to click “Reports.”
-Then select the line and Service Agreement which you will like to view.
+See Portal Training Manual.
+If you don’t have access to the portal, please contact us.
 Your Lead Agency Representative and Support Planner are also able to view your spending summary.

 Do you take taxes out of mileage?